 This tasty seasonal favorite is often attributed to Southern country cooking and made famous by a movie.
 Savory fried or roasted green tomatoes are a great starter or side dish served with other Southern favorites like fried chicken, ribs or pot roast and mashed potatoes.

-Having a mother from Jackson, Mississippi, gave me a love for down-home Southern cooking.
+Having a Nana from Jackson, Mississippi, gave me a love for great down-home Southern cooking.

 A sprinkle of corn meal or Parmesan and a drizzle of olive oil transform tomatoes into the perfect side dish.
 Or try sandwiching them between slices of your favorite whole-wheat crusty bread.